Music BMus (Hons) - 2025/6

 Educational aims of the programme

-• To equip students with the critical skills to develop their knowledge and understanding of a wide variety of musics.
+• To develop knowledge, awareness and understanding of a wide variety of musical repertories and associated cultures internationally

-• To foster the development of specialized knowledge and understanding of one or more of the subdisciplines of music.
+• To foster the development of specialised knowledge and understanding of one or more of the subdisciplines of music

-• To develop the skills necessary for effective participation in team projects.
+• To develop the musical and collaborative skills necessary for effective participation in team projects

-• To develop the skills necessary for successful employment in music/arts administration and management (4 year programme only)
+• To develop the musical and transferable skills necessary for successful employment in arts administration and management (4 year programme only)

 Programme learning outcomes